jhoneill/vsteam/.docs/Remove-VSTeamWorkItemPage.md

 ```powershell
 Remove-VSTeamWorkItemPage -ProcessTemplate scrum5  -WorkItemType Feature -PageLabel Costings
 ```
-Removes the "costings" page from features in the the Scrum5 Process template.
+Removes the "costings" page from features in the Scrum5 Process template.
 This will prompt the user for confirmation

 ### Example 2